ibm-cloud-docs/databases-for-enterprisedb/howto-changing-config.md

 [`effective_io_concurrency`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-EFFECTIVE-IO-CONCURRENCY)
   - Default - `12`
   - Restarts database - No
   - Notes - It is recommended to leave this setting at the default.
-Only increase it you have profiled SQL queries and have observed inefficient bitmap heap scans.
+Only increase it you profiled SQL queries and observed inefficient bitmap heap scans.
 As [IOPS are tied to disk size](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-high-availability#disk-iops), increasing this setting on default or smaller sized disks is also not recommended.

 [`deadlock_timeout`](https://www.postgresql.org/docs/current/runtime-config-locks.html)
   - Default - 10000